Summary of Sustainable Tuna Stocks (MSC Principle 1)

 |Tags:||MSC Certification, Stock Status, Tuna|

 The Marine Stewardship Council (MSC) has established a program whereby a fishery may be certified as being sustainable.
 The sustainability of a fishery is defined by MSC criteria embodied in three Principles: relating to the status of the stock (Principle 1), the ecosystem of which the stock is a member (Principle 2), and the fishery management system (Principle 3).

-The 2017 ISSF report with P1 and P3 scores, ISSF 2017-09: An Evaluation of the Sustainability of Global Tuna Stocks Relative to Marine Stewardship Council Criteria, is authored by Paul A. H. Medley and Jo Gascoigne.
+The 2021 ISSF report with P1 and P3 scores, ISSF 2021-01: An Evaluation of the Sustainability of Global Tuna Stocks Relative to Marine Stewardship Council Criteria, is authored by P. A. H. Medley, J. Gascoigne and G. Scarcella.

-This graphic, based on data from the report, shows what the average scores based on Principle 1 have been, and how they have changed over time.
+This graphic, based on data from the report, shows what the average scores based on Principle 1 have been since 2013, and how they have changed over time.

 The MSC’s Principle 1 states: “A fishery must be conducted in a manner that does not lead to overfishing or depletion of the exploited populations and, for those populations that are depleted, the fishery must be conducted in a manner that demonstrably leads to their recovery.”